1

 Submit employment and wage paperwork

 To file your claim you will need a Notification of Personnel Action (SF50), or a Notice to Federal Employee About Unemployment Insurance (SF8), or a check stub when requested.
-However, you should not wait to file your claim if you do not have these documents; you can always add them later.
+You should not wait to file your claim if you do not have these documents; you can always add them later.

-If you have both the SF8 and the SF50, we recommend submitting both documents.
 You will also need to submit information about your earnings for the last five completed calendar quarters.
 A calendar quarter is equal to 3-month segments of the year beginning in January.
-For information on starting the claims process, and the documentation you will need to submit, please visit our Applying for UI Benefits page.
+For information on starting the claims process and the documentation you will need to submit, please visit our Applying for UI Benefits page.

 Select why you are out of work

-Report any income
+Report any income or job separations

 If you receive payment from your employer related to your resignation, layoff, or termination, you will need to report this income when filing your claim.
 If you are still receiving payments during the period you are not working, you may not be eligible to receive unemployment benefits during those weeks.
+If you are furloughed and then separated from your employment during the shutdown, you will need to report that during your weekly certification.

 Choose a payment method

-You will also be required to choose a method of payment when you file your claim.
+You will be required to choose a method of payment when you file your claim.
 CDLE provides benefit payment by either direct deposit to a verified bank account or a U.S. Bank ReliaCard®.
 For more information on payment types and details regarding bank verification, please visit our Payment page.